duneanalytics/spellbook/README.md

   - `tags = ['dunesql'],` -- this is vital for orchestration and testing on the correct engine.
 If `tags` property already exists in the spell, then simply append new value after a comma: `tags = ['static', 'dunesql'],`
 - ensure alias property follows the below format:
   - `alias = alias('blocks'),`
-- PR CI tests will check for this `tag:dunesql` applied and run on spark or dunesql dependent on if tag exists. the opposite engine will run too, but all steps should have no output and succeed.
+- PR CI tests will check for this `tag:dunesql` applied and run on spark (`tag:legacy`) or dunesql dependent on if tag exists. the opposite engine will run too, but all steps should have no output and succeed.
   - the logs of the CI test gh action can still be used to grab table names and query on dune app for ~24 hours – be sure to query on the engine you modify!
 ### Existing spells
 If modifying existing spells which haven't been migrated to DuneSQL yet, it is recommended to migrate at the same time.